mediaev/creativeportscatalogue/content/index.md

 ---
-title: 'The Internationalisation of the Cultral and Creative Industries'
+title: 'The Internationalisation of the Cultural and Creative Industries'
 layout: 'home.html'
 ---